 – Rajdeep Mehta, Director, Interpol’s Special Summit on Organised Crime

 A little about myself, I’m a 12th grade student in the IB program here with the experience of many national and international MUNs and debates under my belt.
-I aspire to study Math and Economics in the future but until then I’m mostly struggling with tests and assignments.
-When not in school, you can find me running on Marine Drive, listening to classical rock (Pink Floyd and Led Zeppelin forever), eating copious amounts of sushi and reading almost anything I can get my hands on.
+I aspire to study Math and Physics in the future, but until then I’m mostly struggling with tests and assignments.
+I’m the typical sleep-deprived student, so when I’m not sleeping, you can find me reading biographies and books on philosophy, in the gym, or probably binge watching TV shows (if you don’t like Suits, this is not the place for you).